-Fiji – 1) COCONUT (bent "5" fingertips touch forming a ball shape and shake by ear), 2) index fingers cross to make an X over the knuckles, fingers tap around an imaginary horizontal circle; indigenous variation: use "U" hands (contact like SIT) to draw an imaginary horizontal circle in open space, and do not tap; 3) SALT (index and middle fingers of both “U” hands cross into an X and fingers wiggle alternately) moves in a horizontal circle in open space
+Fiji – 1) COCONUT (bent "5" fingertips touch forming a ball shape and shake by ear), 2) index fingers cross to make an X over the knuckles, fingers tap around an imaginary horizontal circle; indigenous variation: use "U" hands (contact like SIT) move in an imaginary horizontal circle in open space, and do not tap; 3) SALT (index and middle fingers of both “U” hands cross into an X and fingers wiggle alternately) moves in a horizontal circle in open space

 France – ASL: "F" faces palm-out then twists at the wrist to face in (indigenous sign for FRENCH); indigenous: "F" faces palm-back then twists at the wrist to face palm-out; 1) “5” hand touches torso with palm then moves into “F/9” hand palm-out on the dominant side (Saudi sign)

 Paris – ASL: both "V" hands palms facing each other come up to make a point like the Eiffel Tower; indigenous: "P" initialized CENTER (middle fingertip touches center of palm)

 Gabon – thumb of "G" touches above lip,

 moves horizontally to the right as if tracing a moustache

 Gambia, The – using "1"s make the sign for MATH ("M" hands on top of each other with palms facing opposite directions, cross over each other while touching at the index and pinky) twice; variation – "1" hands crisscross at the wrist